emailable/emailable_tailwind_core/README.md

 ## Minimization

-It's important that we mimimize additions to the core styles to prevent unnecessary bloat.
+It's important that we minimize additions to the core styles to prevent unnecessary bloat.
 We should carefully review all additions to ensure we keep this slim.